weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

             namespace: flux-system
 ```

-It is covered by [promotion business rules](determine-promotion-needs.md#promotion-decisions-business-logic)
+It is covered by [promotion business rules](determine-promotion-needs.md#promotion-decisions-business-logic) where
+we want to execute promotions by environment and by deployment target.
+This is the base scenario.

 ### Promotion for a pipeline with multiple deployment target per environment